Sexual Health in Clinical Contexts

 Teaching and Learning

-Students who have not undertaken SHACC in either of the first two years of Discovery will be required to undertake prerequisite learning prior to commencing this topic (up to ten hours).
+Other learning is online and will be directed and self-paced throughout the topic.
+Students who have not completed SHACC in MD1 or MD2 will be required to undertake prerequisite learning prior to commencing this topic (up to ten hours).